Wiring decisions

 Can I oversize wire?

-Often yes, and it is a common way to reduce voltage drop and improve reliability.
-Limits are cost and connector compatibility.
+Often yes, and it’s a common way to reduce voltage drop and improve reliability.
+The practical limits are cost, routing, and connector compatibility.

 Do I size for continuous watts or surge?

-Use the maximum current the circuit can realistically see.
-For inverters, surge can be relevant depending on your loads.
+Use the maximum current that the circuit can realistically see.
+For inverters, surge can be relevant depending on your loads and design.